mt5h/ContainerDirectRouting/README.md

 ## Architecture

-This app span multiple containers of the minion app reachable directly trought the traefik proxy.
+This app spawn multiple containers of the minion app reachable directly trought the traefik proxy.

 In order to to that the minion app accept requests for a specific path with the container name in it (but can be something else), like this:
 ```